-- 1) A metering and sampling manhole shall be installed on all systems meeting one of the following criteria: - a) A private sewer which contributes more than 5,000 gallons per day to the public sewer. - b) A private sewer which serves more than one structure on the same premises (private collection system). - c) Industry or business which discharges high strength wastewater or wastewater with characteristics not commonly found in domestic sewage. - 2) Metering and sampling manholes shall include provisions for continuous and composite sampling, continuous flow monitoring and recording, and flow paced sampling. - 3) Sampling and flow monitoring may be required at the discretion of the City Engineer and Public Works Director.
-All machinery, equipment, supplies and labor required to carry out the sampling and flow monitoring program shall be provided by the Developer, and shall meet the City's prior approval. - 4) The minimum size sewer line upstream of the metering/sampling manhole structure shall be six (6) inches.
+- 1) A metering and sampling manhole shall be installed on all systems meeting one of the following criteria: - a) A private sewer which contributes more than 5,000 gallons per day to the public sewer. - b) A private sewer which serves more than one structure on the same premises (private collection system). - c) Industry or business which discharges high strength wastewater or wastewater with characteristics not commonly found in domestic sewage. - 2) The minimum size sewer line upstream of the metering/sampling manhole structure shall be six (6) inches. - 2)3) Metering and sampling manholes shall include permanent provisions for continuous and composite refrigerated sampling, continuous flow monitoring and recording, and flow paced sampling. - Sampling and flow monitoring may be required at the discretion of the City Engineer and Public Works Director.
+All machinery, equipment, supplies and labor required to carry out the sampling and flow monitoring program shall be provided by the Developer, and shall meet the City's prior approval. - 3)5) A recorded access easement & maintenance agreement will be required for each such monitoring/metering manhole. - 4) The minimum size sewer line upstream of the metering/sampling manhole structure shall be six (6) inches.